iambrainstorming/iambrainstorming.github.io/src/chapters/road-planning-of-cities.md

 Furthermore, a complete ban may cause some discomfort, but practical solutions can be implemented.
 For instance, a system could be established through a mobile app, allowing individuals to apply for a limited number of car usage instances based on emergencies or specific reasons.
 Implementing a quota system, such as allowing cars to run 10-15 times every six months, and facilitating car rentals through the app, would address concerns while promoting responsible car usage.

 Approximately 5-10 percent of the Indian population owns cars.
 Therefore, an immediate car ban is unlikely to impact 90% of the population, who rely on public transport and bikes.
 While public autos may increase, they too need regulation.
 The wealthy have become a societal disgrace, a trend supported by data indicating that the world's richest 10% contribute to half of the global carbon emissions.

+## The Unsustainable Nature and High Cost of Car-Centric Infrastructure

+Car-centric infrastructure, such as broad roads and flyovers, demands extensive investments from the government.
+This investment is often funded through national debt, placing a significant financial burden on the country.
+Moreover, these structures necessitate continuous maintenance to ensure their safety and functionality.
+Unfortunately, without proper upkeep, these roads become hazardous due to the formation of potholes and an increased risk of accidents.

+In the long run, car-centric infrastructure fails to solve the traffic problem and can exacerbate other issues.
+The vast expanses of concrete impede water percolation, leading to flooding during heavy rainfall.
+Additionally, this infrastructure primarily benefits car owners, who predominantly belong to the higher-income bracket, while neglecting the needs of the majority of the population.

+A more sustainable and equitable approach to transportation infrastructure would be to invest in public transport systems, such as efficient and affordable buses, trains, and metro systems.
+By doing so, the government can provide a reliable, cost-effective, and environmentally-friendly means of transportation for all citizens.
+This would not only alleviate traffic congestion but also contribute to a cleaner and healthier urban environment.